Public vs private college, which is a better option?

 It’s true.
 Most private schools have smaller class sizes, but some public universities offer this benefit as well!
 For example, ASU’s Honor College program offers smaller class sizes to those who qualify for the program.

 The same can be said about prestige.
 UC Berkeley, the world’s top public research institution frequently ranks above most private schools, and in league with (and sometimes above) Ivy League schools.
+This is why UC Berkeley admission requirements are so stringent.

 So basically, private schools generally cost more, and while cost is an important factor to most, it should not be the only factor taken into consideration when making the big decision–especially because you never know what scholarships you’ll end up with.